wso2/docs-is/en/docs/setup/running-the-product.md

         `             bash            ` .
 This is required only for Solaris.

-4. Start the product by following the [above instructions](#RunningtheProduct-instructions).
+4. Start the product.

 ### Accessing the management console

-Once the server has started, you can access the Management Console by opening a Web browser and typing in the management console's URL.
+Once the server has started, you can access the Management Console by navigating to the URL of the management console .
 The URL is displayed towards the end of the server start script's console and log.
 For example:

 ![](attachments/34611935/44179743.png)